YottaDB/YDBDoc/ProgGuide/utility.rst

 * strexp specifies statistics to report with the same interpretation as the expr2 parameter of $$STAT^%YGBLSTAT.

 * $$SHOW^%YGBLSTAT() reports a zero value for any statistic whose name is unrecognized.
-This facilitates application code written for a version of YottaDB/GT.M that includes a statistic, but which also needs to run on an earlier version without that statistic
+This facilitates application code written for a version of YottaDB that includes a statistic, but which also needs to run on an earlier version without that statistic.

 *  Because a process sharing statistics can exit, deleting its node, between the time a monitoring process decides to access its statistics, e.g., finding it using $$ORDERPID^%YGBLSTAT() or $ORDER(^%YGS()), and the time the monitoring process performs the database access, any direct access to ^%YGBLSTAT should be wrapped in $GET().

 *  As raw statistics are binary data, processes in UTF-8 mode that gather and monitor statistics should use code with appropriate BADCHAR handling.
 Note that processes sharing statistics and processes gathering statistics for monitoring and reporting need not run in the same UTF-8/M mode.
 Statistics sharing by processes is identical in M and UTF-8 modes.
-YottaDB/FIS suggests that processes gathering statistics run in M mode
+YottaDB suggests that processes gathering statistics run in M mode

-YottaDB/FIS strongly recommends that except as documented here for sharing and gathering statistics, you not access statistics database files except under the direction of your YottaDB/GT.M support channel.
+YottaDB strongly recommends that except as documented here for sharing and gathering statistics, you not access statistics database files except under the direction of your YottaDB support channel.

 As they do for unshared statistics, shared statistics reflect all database actions for a TP transaction, including those during RESTARTs.
-Because the sharing of statistics is not a database operation that modifies the relative time stamps YottaDB/GT.M uses to maintain serialized operation preserving the Consistency and Isolation aspects of ACID operation, statistics generated by a sharing process inside a transaction (TSTART/TCOMMIT) do not cause transaction restarts as a consequence of updates to shared statistics by other processes.
+Because the sharing of statistics is not a database operation that modifies the relative time stamps that YottaDB uses to maintain serialized operation preserving the Consistency and Isolation aspects of ACID operation, statistics generated by a sharing process inside a transaction (TSTART/TCOMMIT) do not cause transaction restarts as a consequence of updates to shared statistics by other processes.

 ---------------------------
 Unicode Utility Routines